-The terrorist threat has changed in nature in recent years.
-Check our graph to see the evolution of attacks, deaths and arrests since 2014.
+The number of terrorist attacks and victims of terror dropped significantly in the EU in 2018.
+Check our graph to see the evolution since 2014.

 No systematic use of migration routes by terrorists

 Some have been concerned about the risk posed by migrants trying to enter Europe.
 Europol’s report acknowledges that some terrorists have entered the EU posing as refugees but insists that this is not happening on a systematic basis: “There is no concrete evidence that terrorist travellers systematically use refugee flows to enter Europe unnoticed.”